Alfresco/docs-alfresco/search-services/1.4/config/properties.md

 ### Data dictionary options

 The indexing behavior for each property can be set in the content model.
 By default the index is eventually consistent with the created content and properties are tokenized when indexed.
-For more information on how to configure indexing for properties in the content model see this [LINK LINK](https://docs.alfresco.com/6.0/references/dev-extension-points-content-model-define-and-deploy.html).
+For more information on how to configure indexing for properties in the content model see this [Content Model Extension Point ]({% link content-services/latest/develop/repo-ext-points/content-model.md %})
+.

 ### Indexing options